lucaswerkmeister/m3api/README.md

 // e.g. ./node_modules/m3api/node.js if installed via npm
 import Session from './node.js';

-( async () => { // almost-toplevel await ;)
+// note: this example uses top-level await for simplicity,
+// you may need an async wrapper function

 // create a session from an api.php URL const session = new Session( 'https://en.wikipedia.org/w/api.php', {
 	// these default parameters will be added to all requests
 	formatversion: 2,
 	errorformat: 'plaintext',
 } );

 // a sample request to the siteinfo API const siteinfoResponse = await session.request( {
 	action: 'query',
 	meta: 'siteinfo',
 	// array parameters are automatically converted
 	siprop: [ 'general', 'statistics' ],
 } );
 // one way to handle the response: destructure it const { query: {
 	general: { sitename },
 	statistics: { edits },
 } } = siteinfoResponse;
 console.log( `Welcome to ${sitename}, home to ${edits} edits!` );

 // a slightly contrived example for continuation console.log( 'Here are ten local file pages linking to web.archive.org:' );
 // due to miser mode, each request may only return few results,
 // so we need continuation in order to get ten results in total let n = 0;
 outer: for await ( const urlResponse of session.requestAndContinue( {
 	// requestAndContinue returns an async iterable of responses
 	action: 'query',
 	list: 'exturlusage',
 	euprotocol: 'https',
 	euquery: 'web.archive.org',
 	eunamespace: [ 6 ], // File:
 	eulimit: 'max',
 	euprop: [ 'title' ],
 } ) ) {
 	for ( const page of urlResponse.query.exturlusage ) {
 		console.log( page.title );
 		if ( ++n >= 10 ) {
 			break outer;
 			// once we stop iterating, no more requests are made }
 	}
 }

-} )().catch( console.error );
 ```

 This code works in Node.js, but also in the browser with only two changes: